Nash Equilibria on (Un)Stable Networks: Policy experiments

-The smoking prevalence in the school with the highest smoking rate is $44.7\%$.
-For this school, I consider the effects of an anti-smoking campaign that can prevent with certainty a given number of students from smoking, e.g. a group of students are invited to a weekend-long information camp on the health consequences of smoking.
-The camp is very effective in terms of preventing students from smoking; however, it is too costly to engage all students.
-The question is once the ``treated students'' come back will their smoking friends follow their example and stop smoking, or will their friends un-friend them and continue smoking?
+The last experiment considers the effects of an anti-smoking campaign that can prevent with certainty a given number of students from smoking.
+An example of such intervention is a weekend-long information camp on the health consequences of smoking.
+Assuming that the camp is very effective in terms of preventing students from smoking but it is too costly to enroll all students in this camp, the question is once the ``treated students'' come back will their smoking friends follow their example and stop smoking, or will their friends un-friend them and continue smoking?

-Table \ref{table:ctrf-spillovers} presents the simulation results, which suggest that an anti-smoking campaign may have a large impact on the overall prevalence of smoking, without necessarily being able to directly engage a large part of the student population.\footnote{The policy is simulated $10^3$ times, where each time a new random draw of attendees is being considered.} In particular, the multiplier factor--the ratio between the actual effect and effect constrained to the treated sub-population--indicated a substantial spillover effects, operating through the social network, from those who attended the camp to the rest of the school.
+Table \ref{table:ctrf-spillovers} presents the simulation results with two schools that feature smoking rates at the sample mean.
+The table suggests that an anti-smoking campaign may have a large impact on the overall prevalence of smoking, without necessarily being able to directly engage a large part of the student population.\footnote{The policy is simulated $10^3$ times, where each time a new random draw of attendees is being considered.} In particular, the multiplier factor--the ratio between the actual effect and effect constrained to the treated sub-population--indicated a substantial spillover effects reaching up to the factor of 2.
+These spillover effects operate through the social network, from those who attended the camp to the rest of the school.